othmaneechc/DKU-Football-Team-Tracking-and-Mapping-Project/README.md

   <img src="https://github.com/othmaneechc/DKU-Football-Team-Tracking-and-Mapping-Project/assets/77905364/6301a49f-3e72-4b75-ba97-800812de6948" alt="2D Mapping Image 2" style="height: 300px; margin-left: 10px;">
 </div>

+We use ImageJ to find the keypoint coordinates manually since the video is stable and not moving.
+We use the following labels for every keypoint:

 TLC: Top Left Corner <br>
 TRC: Top Right Corner <br>